Ākonga complaints procedure

 12. Reference Documents

-ii) Ākonga Complaint Investigation and Decision Report form (kaimahi – see the Complaints Process page on the kaimahi intranet).
+iii. Ākonga Complaint Investigation and Decision Report form for kaimahi (staff) – see the Complaints Process page on Te Aka staff intranet

-iii) Formal complaints guidance for kaimahi (kaimahi – see the Complaints Process page on the kaimahi intranet).
+iii.
+Formal complaints guidance for kaimahi (staff) – see the Complaints Process page on the kaimahi (staff) intranet

 13. Approval Details